 Very few people whose life revolves around remaining constantly connected on the web.
-On social media on smartphones or tablets or laptops are not bothered about testing out new tools.
+On social media, on smartphones or tablets, or laptops we are not bothered about testing out new tools.
 However, if it’s a free chat or any other social media service, people will try it out, and if they like it, they will start using it.
-But do these avid surfers know about image search engine?
+But do these avid surfers know about the reverse image search?
 The teeming majority do not.

 Image Search Is Alive

-Nevertheless, reverse image search is there; it exists, so let’s talk about the best options we have in this category.
+Nevertheless, picture search is there; it exists, so let’s talk about the best options we have in this category.
 It does what it’s supposed to do, and that is to do a search and find similar images.

 Google, as we all know, is the most popular web search browser, and they introduced the reverse image search application in 2011.
 The mechanism of using this tool is quite simple.
 You upload an image from your computer or paste the link of the image in the search toolbar.
 It works equally well both ways.
 It does a search, and if it finds similar images, it tells you the websites on which the image exists.

 It’s free to use and has no limitations on file size or file type.
 Being the most popular browser, it has the largest collection of images indexed in its database.
 So, the possibility of finding a similar image is pretty high.